 The freezer section, ice-cream, I have to avoid that, far, far too addictive for me.
 Mind you, some French vanilla would be lovely.
 Be strong, be strong, save my money for the specials, what were they?

-Bit like being on a tourist bus.
-If you see a toilet, you go regardless because you never know when the next opportunity will come.
+It’s a bit like being on a tourist bus.
+If you see a toilet, you go regardless because you never know when the next wee opportunity will come.

-Time passes and your trolley has most of the things you normally buy at normal prices.
-The time has come to retrace your steps and pick up the ‘on-special’ toilet paper, Atlantic salmon and the luscious celery.
+Time passes.
+Your trolley has as most of the things you normally buy at normal prices.
+Time to retrace your steps and pick up the ‘on-special’ toilet paper, Atlantic salmon and the luscious celery.

-The hunter gatherer of the 21st century is on a roll with her tools of a trolley and a piece of plastic whilst taking advantage of opportunities of price drops and modern products.
+The hunter gatherer of the 21st century is on a roll with the tools of a trolley and a piece of plastic whilst taking advantage of opportunities of price drops and modern products.

 However, while gathering we return to the toilet paper.
-All that is left are the rolls at normal price, then to the fresh Atlantic salmon, all that that is left are the small and left-over pieces.
+All that is left are the rolls at normal price, then to the fresh Atlantic salmon, all that is left are the small and left-over pieces.
 What of the celery?
-It still looks fresh but there are now only smaller bunches that look a bit battered as they were squished under the weight of the really good bunches.
+It still looks fresh but only smaller bunches looking a bit battered having been squished under the weight of the really good bunches.